GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Experiments

-The performance comparison of these methods on three datasets is presented in Table \ref{tab:results}, from which we have the following observations: \begin{itemize} \item Our proposed GraphFM achieves best performance among all these four classes of methods on three datasets.
-The performance improvement of GraphFM compared with the three classes of methods (A, B, C) is especially significant, above $\mathbf{0.01}$-level.

-\item The aggregation-based methods including InterHAt, AutoInt, Fi-GNN and our GraphFM consistently outperform the other three classes of models, which demonstrates the strength of aggregation strategy on capturing high-order relations. \item Compared with the strong aggregation-based baselines Autoint and Fi-GNN, GraphFM still advances the performance by a large margin, especially on MovieLens-1M dataset.
-The performance improvement on the other two datasets are also at $\mathbf{0.001}$-level, which can be regarded as significant for CTR prediction task~\cite{cheng2016wide,guo2017deepfm,song2019autoint}.
-Such improvement can be attributed to its combination with FM, which introduces feature interactions operations, and also the interaction selection mechanism, which selects and models only the beneficial feature interactions. \item GraphFM outperforms the compared baselines by the largest margin on MovieLens-1M dataset, whose feature size is smallest among the three datasets.
-I suppose this is because the feature embedding size is not large enough for the other two datasets. \item AFM outperforms FM by introducing attention mechanism to account for the weights of different pairwise interactions, which proves the necessity of considering the weights of feature interactions. \item Although NFM and DeepCrossing utilize DNN to model high-order interactions, they don't guarantee improvement over FM and AFM, which may due to the fact that they learn feature interactions in an implicit way. \item CrossNet and xDeepFM, the methods modeling interactions explicitly, outperforms the implicit methods NFM and DeepCrossing, which indicates that the significance of explicit modeling. \item AutoInt achieves better performances than AFM, which can be attributed to the utilization of multi-head attention mechanism to learn the diversified polysemy of feature interactions in different semantic subspaces. \end{itemize}
+The performance comparison of these methods on three datasets is presented in Table \ref{tab:results}, from which we have the following observations.
+Our proposed GraphFM achieves the best performance among all four classes of methods on three datasets.
+The performance improvement of GraphFM compared with the three classes of methods (A, B, C) is especially significant, above the $\mathbf{0.01}$-level.
+The aggregation-based methods including InterHAt, AutoInt, Fi-GNN and our GraphFM consistently outperform the other three classes of models, which demonstrates the strength of the aggregation strategy in capturing high-order relations.
+Compared with the strong aggregation-based baselines AutoInt and Fi-GNN, GraphFM still achieves large improvements in performance, especially on the MovieLens-1M dataset.
+The performance improvement on the other two datasets is also at the $\mathbf{0.001}$-level, which can be regarded as significant for the CTR prediction task~\cite{cheng2016wide,guo2017deepfm,song2019autoint,zhang2022novel,wu2020tfnet,xu2021disentangled}.
+This improvement can be attributed to its combination with FM, which introduces feature interaction operations, and the interaction selection mechanism, which selects and models only the beneficial feature interactions.
+GraphFM outperforms the compared baselines by the largest margin on the MovieLens-1M dataset, whose feature size is the smallest among the three datasets.
+This is likely because the feature embedding size is not large enough for the other two datasets.